-A total of \$81,052 was expended and/or encumbered to pay for trial court participant lodging, business meals, meeting room rental, audiovisual equipment and other such program-related rentals, and participant materials production for the Court Clerk Training Institute.
-The biennial Trial Court Judicial Attorneys Institute was not offered in 2016-17.
+A total of \$182,636 was expended and/or encumbered to pay for trial court participant lodging, business meals, meeting room rental, audiovisual equipment and other such program-related rentals, and participant materials production for the Court Clerk Training Institute and the Trial Court Judicial Attorneys Institute.

 - Court Clerk Training Institute (CCTI).
 This weeklong institute offers courtroom and court legal process clerks education in each substantive area of the court (appeals, civil, traffic, criminal, probate, family, and juvenile), including training in rules of court, changes in the law, customer service, and other aspects of performance that affect court operations behind the scenes.
 In addition to legal process and procedure, classes stress statewide consistency, ethical performance, and efficient use of public funds.
 All 58 courts have accessed this education for their staff: smaller courts, which typically do not have training departments, rely more heavily on CJER to provide a statewide perspective on the duties and responsibilities of courtroom and counter staff; the larger courts often provide faculty for this program.
 CCTI has been an essential education program for courts for more than 25 years and continues to prepare court staff for the essential functions of their jobs, consistent with the law and statewide practices. - Trial Court Judicial Attorneys Institute.
-This multiday, biennial, statewide education program is designed to meet the educational needs of trial court judicial attorneys.
+This multiday, biennial statewide education program is designed to meet the educational needs of trial court judicial attorneys.
 It is the only statewide training program offered by the Judicial Council that is designed specifically for this audience.
 This program typically comprises 12 different courses dealing with the issues currently dominating the trial courts, such as criminal realignment, anti-SLAPP (strategic lawsuit against public participation) litigation, elder abuse, and more, in addition to ongoing training in civil, criminal, family, juvenile, and probate.
 Courses dealing with ethics, bias, substance abuse, and related topics are also included.
 Trial court attorneys from across the state attend this program.
 This institute provides much needed education, especially for the smaller courts that do not have local education for this critical audience.
-This two-and-a-half-day program is offered every other year and typically serves nearly 200 trial court attorneys, who, unlike other government-employed attorneys, are not exempt from the minimum continuing legal education requirements of the California State Bar.
+This two-and-a-half-day program is offered every other year and typically serves nearly 200 trial court attorneys who, unlike other government-employed attorneys, are not exempt from the Minimum Continuing Legal Education requirements of the California State Bar.
 Hence, this education program provides an essential education opportunity for them.

-Regional and Local Court Staff Courses
+Regional and Local Court Staff Education Courses

-A total of \$2,417 was expended and/or encumbered to pay for business meals of trial court participants, meeting room rental, audiovisual equipment and other such program-related rentals, and participant materials for the Regional and Local Court Staff Courses and Core Leadership and Training Skills Course.
+A total of \$1,629 was expended and/or encumbered to pay for business meals of trial court participants, meeting room rental, audiovisual equipment and other such program-related rentals, and participant materials for the regional and local court staff courses and the Core Leadership and Training Skills course.